 Students will engage in production of and building with paper clay, creative construction and building with paper.
 They will explore different media through painting, embellishing, and finishing their sculptures.Bio:Dena is a multimedia artist based in Volcano, on the Big Island.
 She has attended Kapiolani Community College on Oahu as well as the University of Hawaii at Hilo, majoring in art.
 Dena has had her work exhibited in numerous galleries and art exhibitions in Hilo, as well as on the island of Oahu.
 She brings to the table a unique flare for art, with her own unique, contemporary style.
 Learn More

 Students in Week 2 will design and paint imagery on the EHCC Annex, exterior mauka wall.
 All of the students will have the opportunity to take part in the conceptualization and execution of the mural process.
 The mural will center around a theme (tbd), and will be worked on in small groups throughout the week.
-Students will engage their creativity, drawing and painting skills, and ability to collaborate with fellow artists.Bio:Kellie is a graduate of the University of Hawai'i at Hilo with a Bachelor of Arts degree in Art.
-She is the Coordinator and Co-Creator of the Youth Arts Series as well as EHCC’s Graphic Designer.
-Currently, she can also be found teaching art at Waiakeawaena Elementary School, the University of Hawai‘i at Hilo College of Continuing Education and Community Service, as well as part of the E.B.
-DeSilva Elementary School's EdVenture Afterschool Enrichment Program.
+Students will engage their creativity, drawing and painting skills, and ability to collaborate with fellow artists.Bio:What is your background?I’m a graduate of the University of Hawai‘i at Hilo, with my BA in Art.
+I attended California College of the Arts in the Bay Area for part of my education.
+I’ve been a freelance painter and graphic designer for the past few years.
+In 2015 I began teaching art at Waiakeawaena Elementary, UH Hilo Center for Community Engagement, and the E.B.
 Learn More